ultimate318ai/rubyCoding/README.md

 # rubyCoding
-Implementation of Coding challenge 2021 with ruby.
+Implementation of [Advent of code](https://adventofcode.com/2021/) 2021 with ruby.
 It is interesting to have knowledge in language you don't mainly use.
 So I try to learn *ruby* with this challenge.

 PS : Please don't judge my code :p